ReetikRaj20/Driver_Drowsiness_Detection/README.md

 I have trained two models using Tensorflow Object detection.
 The two models were trained on different datasets taken from the ROBOFLOW universe.

-> Open the files in Google Colab or click the links for enhanced code visualization.
+[!TIP] Open the files in Google Colab or click the links for enhanced code visualization.
 ### Active_Fatigue.ipynb (https://colab.research.google.com/github/ReetikRaj20/Driver_Drowsiness_Detection/blob/main/Active_Fatique.ipynb))
 This had the labels **active** and **fatigue**.
 The model achieved an overall accuracy(mAP @ 0.5:0.95) of 89.27%.